rochoa85/BILN-converter/README.md

 INFO:Successful completion
 ```

-The HELM notation can be obtained from the output or send to a file.
+The HELM notation can be obtained from the output or sent to a file.
 Similarly, a HELM string can be used as input to generate the corresponding BILN format.
-However, if we have a list of HELM strings it is possible to provide a text file containing all the sequences to be converted (`list_helm.txt`):
+However, if we have a list of HELM strings, it is possible to provide a text file containing all the sequences to be converted (`list_helm.txt`):

 ```
 PEPTIDE1{[Ac]}|PEPTIDE2{A.K}$PEPTIDE1,PEPTIDE2,1:R2-2:R3$$$V2.0